-GBM 110 (W) Liberal Education and the Great Books
+GBM 110 (W) Liberal Education and the Great Books (3)

-This course provides an overview of the concept of "Great Books" and their role in a liberal education.
-Students will learn the meaning of, purpose of, and habits required for liberal education, and practice the close reading of a Great Book and the seminar-style discussion of that text and its themes.
+An introduction to the meaning of, purpose of, and habits required for liberal arts education.
+An overview of the concept of "Great Books" and their role in a liberal education.
+This course models the close reading of a Great Book and the seminar-style discussion of that text and its themes.

-GBM 497 (W) Great Books Capstone Seminar
+GBM 497 (W) Great Books Capstone Seminar (3)